• Categories

 The discovery of the genetic tendency

 I dove headfirst into research about it — tried my hand at some supplementation, and got as much advice as I could from various goat owners.
-Some recommended lots of Selenium, some said cull her, and some said don’t give any minerals at all and just let her be.
+Some recommended lots of Selenium, Copper, B12 shots, & Zinc, some said cull her, and some said don’t give any minerals at all and just let her be.
 I finally found a blog post from Pholia Farm titled “The Limping Goat” and a facebook group of other Nigerian Dwarf owners who had the same problem (carpal hyperextension).
 The stories I read were depressing — many had tried various things without much reversal.
 Everybody in the group has come to the conclusion that there can be many different causes as to why this happens.
-Some have had an initial injury (fracture or sprain) then developed CH (carpal hyperextension) as they recovered.
-Some had the same issue show up in similar lines (much like our experience), and some had it pop up randomly and never show up in their herd again.

 After all I’ve researched and experienced, it’s my opinion that some goats can have a higher tendency to suffer from mineral deficiencies than others.
 It’s my theory that it can often show up in high performing milkers, the “very dairy goats” as they say, since are using a lot of nutrients and their bodies put a lot of focus into milk production.
 I also am highly suspect that, in general, mineral deficient goats tend to be the “picky eaters”.
 You know the type *wink*wink* — they’re the ones who turn up their noses at anything new, and will be less likely to hang out by the mineral station you’ve set up.
-This is completely a theory of mine, nothing proven — just throwing my observation out there.
+This is completely a theory of mine, nothing proven — just throwing my observations out there.

 Treating Carpal Hyperextension